-A dermatologist is a medical doctor, earning an MD (Doctor of Medicine) or a DO (Doctor of Osteopathic Medicine) license that allows the individual to specialize in treating many of the physical features that make you human.
-Your dermatologists at dermatology practice in NYC treat conditions and diseases that affect your:
+A dermatologist is a medical doctor earning an MD (Doctor of Medicine) or a DO (Doctor of Osteopathic Medicine) license that allows the individual to specialize in treating many of the physical features that make you human.
+Your dermatologists at the dermatology clinic in NYC treat conditions and diseases that affect your:

 - Mucous membranes

 There are more than 3,000 different conditions that can affect those areas of your body.
 More common ailments that dermatologists see on a regular basis include:

 Unlike many other MDs, dermatologists (often misspelled as dermatologist or dermatologist) work two sides of the medical fence — health issues that always take precedence and the appearance issues that bother so many people.
-Since many skin, hair and nail conditions affect the way you look, it’s vital that your New York-based dermatology expert is skilled at both.
+Since many skins, hair, and nail conditions affect the way you look, it’s vital that your New York-based dermatology expert is skilled at both.
 Some of the cosmetic problems your dermatologist treats on a regular basis include: